divaprotocol/oracles/docs/Tellor.md

 ## How the Tellor adapter works

-The usage of the Tellor adapter contract is outlined below:
+The end-to-end usage of the Tellor adapter is outlined below:
-1. **Pool creation:** A user creates a contingent pool on DIVA Protocol, designating the Tellor adapter contract address as the data provider.
-This represents a request to report the outcome of the underlying event/metric at the specified expiry time after expiration.
+1. **Pool creation:** A user creates a contingent pool on DIVA Protocol, assigning the Tellor adapter contract address as the data provider.
+This step constitutes a request to report the outcome of the underlying event/metric at the specified expiry time after expiration.
-2. **Monitoring:** Tellor reporters monitor expired pools requiring reporting by running special software, known as "DIVA Tellor clients".
-There are two available implementations, one by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds).
+2. **Monitoring:** Tellor reporters monitor expired pools requiring reporting by running special software, known as "Tellor clients".
+There are two available implementations, one by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) which is focused on reporting for DIVA pools and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds) which is generic reporter not necessarily focused on DIVA.
 If you're planning to build your own reporter software, please refer to the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
 3. **Reporting to Tellor Protocol:** If a pool expires, reporters submit their values to the Tellor smart contract.
-Valid submissions must be made during the 7-day (subject to change) submission period, starting at the time of pool expiration.
+Valid submissions must be made during the 7-day submission period (subject to change with a minimum of 3 days), starting at the time of pool expiration.
 4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for over 12h will be considered the final one.
-This value is submitted to DIVA Protocol by calling the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function on the Tellor adapter contract.
-This sets the final reference value to "Confirmed" and determines the payouts for each counterparty involved in the derivative contract.
+This value is submitted to DIVA Protocol by calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function on the Tellor adapter contract.
+This sets the final reference value status inside the DIVA smart contract to "Confirmed" and determines the payouts for each counterparty involved in the derivative contract.
 No further submissions to DIVA Protocol are permitted thereafter.
 Disputed values will be disregarded and are handled in a separate process on the Tellor side.

 >**Note:** Submissions to Tellor Protocol made before pool expiration or for already confirmed pools will not be considered.
-To reduce gas costs, it is recommended to verify the timestamps of the Tellor submissions and the status of the final reference value before calling the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function on the Tellor adapter contract.
+To reduce gas costs, it is recommended to verify the timestamps of the Tellor submissions and the status of the final reference value before calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function on the Tellor adapter contract.

 ## Reporting incentives

-Reporters in the DIVA Protocol-Tellor integration are incentivized to report outcomes through two mechanisms: settlement fees and tips.
+Reporters in the DIVA Protocol-Tellor integration are incentivized to report outcomes through two mechanisms:
+* Settlement fees
+* Tips

 ### Settlement fees

-- DIVA Protocol pays a settlement fee (initially, 0.05%) to the data provider, which in this case is the Tellor adapter contract.
-The fee is transferred to the actual reporter via DIVA Protocol's [`transferFeeClaim`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#transferfeeclaim) function when the [`setFinalReferenceValue`](#setfinalreferencevalue) (or a variant of it) function in the Tellor adapter contract is called.
+- DIVA Protocol pays a settlement fee (initially, 0.05% of the gross collateral deposited into the pool over time) to the data provider, which in this case is the Tellor adapter contract.
+The fee is transferred to the actual reporter via DIVA Protocol's [`transferFeeClaim`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#transferfeeclaim) function when the [`setFinalReferenceValue`](#setfinalreferencevalue) function in the Tellor adapter contract is called.
 - To obtain the applicable settlement fee for a pool, reporters can call DIVA Protocol's [`getPoolParameters()`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getpoolparameters) and pass the returned `indexFees` parameter to the [`getFees`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#getfees) function.
-- Reporters can calculate their fee reward by multiplying the gross collateral deposited into the pool during (found in the `collateralBalanceGross` field in the subgraph) with the corresponding fee rate.
+- Reporters can calculate their fee reward by multiplying the gross collateral deposited into the pool during its lifetime (found in the `collateralBalanceGross` field in the subgraph) with the corresponding fee rate.
-- The fee is paid in collateral token and is retained in the DIVA smart contract until claimed by the recipient through the [`claimFee`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#transferfeeclaim) function in the DIVA smart contract directly or via the [`claimDIVAFee`](#claimdivafee) convenience function in the Tellor adapter contract.
+- The fee is paid in the pool's collateral token and is retained in the DIVA smart contract until claimed by the recipient through the [`claimFee`](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md#transferfeeclaim) function in the DIVA smart contract directly or via the [`claimReward`](#claimreward) convenience function in the Tellor adapter contract.
-- The maximum reward paid per pool for a reporter is capped at $10, with the remaining reward going to the Tellor treasury.
+- The maximum reward paid per pool for a reporter is capped at $10, with the remaining reward going to the DIVA owner.
 This measure was implemented to prevent "dispute wars" where disputing valid submissions becomes a profitable strategy to receive an outsized reward.
 - For additional information, refer to the [DIVA Protocol docs](https://github.com/divaprotocol/diva-contracts/blob/main/DOCUMENTATION.md).

 ### Tips

 - Anyone can incentivize reporting by adding tips in any ERC20 token.
 Multiple tips in different ERC20 tokens are allowed, and reporters can choose which tips to claim.
 Tips is retained in the Tellor adapter contract until claimed by the recipient through the [`claimTips`](#claimtips) function.
+- DIVA Protocol also offers the possibility to tip via the `addTip` function, but the tipping token is restricted to the collateral token of the pool.

 Notes:

-- To calculate the split, the reporters are also submitted the USD value of the collateral token.
+- To calculate the split, the reporters also submit the USD value of the collateral token.
 - Only the first reporter whose reported value remains undisputed for at least 12h will receive a reward.
 It is recommended to check existing value submission before spending gas on submitted a new one.

 ## Reporting Costs